 For example, while the median cost of solar in the US is $3.72/W, residential systems that are very large (more than 12 kW) have a price-per-watt of $3.28/W, and very small systems (2 kW) cost $4.22/W.

 You can go to a website that sells solar panels for the DIY crowd, such as GoGreenSolar.com.

 Right now, they’re selling a 310 watt panel from a budget manufacturer (Phono Solar) for $227, which works out to $0.73/watt.

 At the premium end, they’re selling a 335 watt LG NeON 2 panel for $415, or $1.24/watt.

 In other words, you can expect one solar panel to cost a few hundred bucks, with a wide range in price between premium and budget manufacturers.

-While the median price for an average size home solar system is $23,000, homeowners will pay less because of the federal tax credit, and some will pay much less - as much as one third the gross price.
+While the median price for an average size home solar system is $23,000, homeowners will pay less because of the federal tax credit, and some will pay much less - as little as half the gross price.

 Many other states, municipalities, and utility companies also have significant incentives.
 You can find out what they are by using The Solar Nerd calculator and entering your zip code.

 Bottom line: solar is affordable for many